DFE-Digital/architecture/principles/enterprise-architecture-principles.md

 __Why?__

-Components and services should be aligned with government strategies to increase reusability, minimise cost and improve consistency of user experience across government services.
-Cross government components include Gov.UK Notify, Gov.UK Verify, Gov.UK Pay - read more about [Government as a Platform](https://gds.blog.gov.uk/category/government-as-a-platform/) on the GDS blog.
+Components and services should be aligned with government strategies to increase reusability, minimise cost and improve consistency of user experience across Government services.
+Cross-Government components include Gov.UK Notify and Gov.UK Pay - read more about [Government as a Platform](https://gds.blog.gov.uk/category/government-as-a-platform/) on the GDS blog.

 __How?__

-Projects delivering new products or services should assess alignment with cross government strategies and deliver re-useable components and services which can be used at cross-government level
+Projects delivering new products or services should assess alignment with cross government strategies, and aim to deliver re-useable components and services which can be used at cross-Government level

 __Relates to__